Car

 How many questions are on the UK car theory test?

-The car theory test has 50 multiple-choice questions with a 57-minute time limit, followed by a hazard perception test of 14 video clips containing 15 scored developing hazards.
+The car theory test has 50 multiple-choice questions with a 57-minute time limit (pass mark 43 out of 50), followed by a hazard perception test of 14 video clips containing 15 scored developing hazards — up to 5 points per hazard, 75 marks available, pass mark 44.

 How do I book the UK theory test?